Written by Tenley Haraldson.

 4. Virtually Indestructible

-Any aficionado would recommend against washing your pans regularly.
-Most of the time, you can get by with a quick wipe down while it's still warm.
+Any aficionado will not recommend washing your pans regularly.
+Most of the time, you can get by with a quick wipe-down while it's still warm.

 Note: Battling tough food stains?
 Fill your pan with water and boil it before applying elbow grease.